pronamic/wp-pronamic-pay/readme.txt

 Tested up to: 3.4.1
 Stable tag: 1.1

-The Pronamic iDEAL plugin allows you to easily offer the iDEAL payment method within your WordPress website.
+The Pronamic iDEAL plugin allows you to easily add the iDEAL payment method to your WordPress website.

 == Description ==